 If your budget allows, but there is no need to buy a specialty knife to whittle.
 You can use a second pocket knife for everyday use.
 Keep it sharp.

 What is a sheepsfoot blade?

-A Sheepsfoot blade is a blade shape with a straightedge and a spine that curves down to meet it at the point.
+A Sheepsfoot blade is a shape with a straightedge and a spine that curves to meet it at the point.
 Sheepsfoot blades are useful for slicing material.
 They cut the potential for accidental piercing with the point.

 - Rabbet Plane vs Shoulder Plane: Which One to Choose? - May 3, 2023